criteo/consul-templaterb/README.md

 * [x] Hashi's Vault support (EXPERIMENTAL)
 * [ ] Implement automatic dynamic rate limit
-* [x] More samples: apache, nginx, full website displaying consul information...
+* [x] More samples: apache, nginx, a full website displaying consul information...
-* [x] Optimize rendering speed at start-up: an iteration is done very second by default, but it would be possible to speed up rendering by iterating with higher frequency until the first write of result has been performed.
+* [x] Optimize rendering speed at start-up: an iteration is done every second by default, but it would be possible to speed up rendering by iterating with higher frequency until the first write of result has been performed.
-* [ ] Allow to tune bandwidth using a simple configuration file (while it should not be necessary for 90% of use-cases)
+* [ ] Allow tuning bandwidth using a simple configuration file (while it should not be necessary for 90% of use-cases)

 ## Contributing